manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 ```

 As in Paxos, what if the first Primary is faulty and only some parties output (but not all)?
-For agreement to hold later primaries cannot output delivery certificates for other values!
+For agreement to hold later primaries cannot output delivery-certificates for other values!
 For safety in Linear PBFT, later primaries will not even be able to generate lock-certificates for other values.

 Similar to Paxos, the Recover Max Lock protocol ($RML$) will return the highest lock-certificate it sees.
 Unlike Paxos, $RML$ will also return a ```proof```.
 We detail what this proof contains later, intuitively it contains a way to validate that the primary did indeed choose the highest lock-certificate it saw out of a set of $n-f$ distinct lock-certificated it received.
 The external validity $EV_{\text{LB-PBFT}}$ of the locked broadcast will check this proof.